lyusupov/SoftRF/software/firmware/binaries/ESP32/SkyView/README.md

 * same that previous 0.12 release has, **plus**
 * **RP2040:** PIO USB Host is kind of fragile and can cause issues when Wi-Fi or Bluetooth is active.
 When USB is your primary connection method - activate Wi-Fi 'power saving' feature to disable the Wi-Fi while it is not in use.
 When you use Wi-Fi of Bluetooth as a primary connection method - do NOT connect any device to the RP2040 PIO USB port ;
-* **ESP32-S3**: pictore on the GDEY027T91 display may partially loose contrast after a sequence of screen updates.
-One should consider to activate [e-Paper 'ghosts' removal](https://github.com/lyusupov/SoftRF/wiki/SkyView-settings#e-paper-ghosts-removal) procedure as a workaround.
+* **ESP32-S3**: picture on the GDEY027T91 display may partially loose contrast after a sequence of screen updates.
+One should consider to activate [e-Paper 'ghosts' removal](https://github.com/lyusupov/SoftRF/wiki/SkyView-settings#e-paper-ghosts-removal) feature as a workaround.

 ### Flashing instructions